Personalizing Interfaces to Humans with User-Friendly Priors: Problem Statement

 \p{Interface} Let $s^t$ be the system state at timestep $t$.
 Within our running example the system state is the position of both the autonomous car and the human-driven car.
 The robotic interface observes state $s$ and hidden information $\theta$, and then chooses signals $x \in \mathcal{X}$ according to its policy:

 where $x^t$ is the signal that the interface outputs at timestep $t$.
-This formulation is not tied to a specific type of signal: here $x$ could be a visual display, an auditory pattern, or a haptic rendering.
-We emphasize that the robotic interface is collaborating with the human, and seeks to render signals that are intuitive and meaningful for the human.
+Over the course of this interaction the interface displays these signals to the human, and the human uses these signals to infer $\theta$ and complete their task (e.g., safely driving around the autonomous car).
+We emphasize that this approach is collaborative: the interface seeks to render signals that are interpretable and meaningful to the user.

 \p{Human} The human operator cannot directly observe the hidden information $\theta$.
-Instead, the human sees the interface signals $x$ and the system state $s$, and then interprets these signals to determine what actions they should take (e.g., the human driver accelerating or changing lanes).
-Let $a^t$ be the human's action at timestep $t$, where this action is sampled from the human's policy:

-The human's actions and the robot's actions cause the system state to transition.
-The state dynamics are:
+Instead, the human sees the interface signals $x$ and the system state $s$, and then interprets these signals to determine what actions they should take.
+Let $a^t$ be the human's action at timestep $t$, where this action is sampled from the human's policy (\eq{human-policy}).
+These actions cause the system state to transition (\eq{transition}):

 where $u$ is the robot's action (e.g., the autonomous car accelerating or changing lanes).
 In some of our experiments the robot does not take actions and $u = 0$.